christian-hackyourshack/npm/packages/remark-class-directive/README.md

 # remark-class-directive

-Remark plugin to add html class attributes to nodes generated from markdown by adding `:class` directives
+Remark plugin to add html class attributes to nodes generated from markdown by adding `:class` directives.

 ## Content